GregHib/intellij-deobfuscation-plugin/README.md

 The intention menu can be used to apply a single quick-fix or by pressing the right arrow key additional options can be selected such as fixing all in a file, module or project.

 ### Search
-Inspections can also be ran by name
+Inspections can also be run by name

 `Analyze -> Run inspection by name` (Ctrl + Shift + Alt + I)